February 28th History, Trivia, and Fun Facts

-February 28, 1925 (fiction) artists around the world have dream about Cthulu and the City of R'lyeh, Lovecraft, Horror, Books
+February 28, 1925 (fiction) artists around the world have a dream about Cthulu and the City of R’lyeh, Lovecraft, Horror, Books

 1953 – Cambridge University scientists James D. Watson and Frances H.C.
 Crick announced that they had found the double-helix structure of DNA, the molecule containing human genes.

 1954 – The first color television sets using the NTSC standard were offered for sale to the general public.

 1970 – # 1 Hit February 28, 1970 – April 10, 1970: Simon & Garfunkel – Bridge Over Troubled Water